-All company types must have one company secretary and a minimum of one director over the age of 18.
+All company types must have a company secretary and a minimum of one director over the age of 18.
 One director is required to be an EU national.
 The secretary can be one of the directors of the company.
-A corporate body may act as the Company Secretary to another company, but not to itself.
+A corporate body may act as the Company Secretary.

 What is a company director

 A company director is a person duly appointed by the members of the company to manage the company.

 A company is owned by its members or shareholders.
 Directors are usually appointed by the members of the company but can be appointed by the other directors .
 The primary function of the directors is to manage the company on behalf of the members.
 A company director must be familiar with the legal responsibilities and obligations attached to the position.
 One company director may also act as the company secretary.

 What Qualifications are required to become a company director

 No formal qualifications are required to become a company director.

 A director is not required to be a member or shareholder of the company.

 You may not act as company director if you are auditors of the company, undischarged bankrupts and any person disqualified by a Court from acting as a company director.